 At Perspective Recovery, we believe that friend and family engagement is key to truly

-DURING A PATIENT’S SUBSTANCE ABUSE TREATMENT PROGRAM
+DURING A PATIENT’S DRUG ADDICTION TREATMENT PROGRAM

 behaviors and traits that they can adjust to break the cycle.

 This is not to say that Perspective Recovery isolates the patient from their friends